Twins vs. Cardinals Player Props Betting Odds

 Buxton Stats

 - Buxton takes a five-game streak with at least one hit into this contest.
-During his last five outings he is batting .412 with five doubles, a walk and two RBI.
+In his last five games he is batting .412 with five doubles, a walk and two RBI.

 Buxton Recent Games